ckan/extensions.ckan.org/extensions/wpcomments.md

 Enabling (WordPress)
 ====================

 As mentioned before, the WordPress API must be extended to support querying a post's id, getting comments for the post and submitting a new comment for the post.
-In this chapter we present example implementations based on <https://github.com/Helsingin-kaupungin-tietokeskus/wordpress/blob/master/wp-content/plugins/hri-ckan/>
+In this chapter we present example implementations based on
+<a href="https://github.com/Helsingin-kaupungin-tietokeskus/wordpress/blob/master/wp-content/plugins/hri-ckan/" class="uri">https://github.com/Helsingin-kaupungin-tietokeskus/wordpress/blob/master/wp-content/plugins/hri-ckan/</a>

 In the plugin we introduce extensions to the XML-RPC API by adding the following lines - note that the jQuery plugin expects the functions to be with these exact same names:

     add_filter('xmlrpc_methods', 'hri_xmlrpc_methods');
     function hri_xmlrpc_methods($methods) {